MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-api-reference-guide.md

 A small number of sample files are deployed to the external repository following each new DeployR 7.4 installation and you may try out the external repository using new support found in the latest [API Explorer](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/single.html#explorer).

-For more information about working with the new DeployR External Repository please post your questions to the [DeployR Google Group](https://groups.google.com/forum/#!forum/deployr).
+For more information about working with the new DeployR External Repository please post your questions to the [forum](https://social.msdn.microsoft.com/Forums/en-US/home?forum=microsoftr).

-This feature is supported by DeployR Open and DeployR Enterprise.

 #### Default and External Repository Filters